franciscoxavier04/pm-BIM/docs/system-admin-guide/integrations/nextcloud/oidc-sso/README.md

 #### Common setup steps

-Regardless of the way that tokens are handed out, you need to configure the clients correctly.
-Assuming that users can already sign in to your OpenProject and Nextcloud instance via Keycloak, you should already have configured a client for both applications.
-For the rest of this guide we will assume that these clients exist with the client ID `openproject` and `nextcloud` respectively.
+Regardless of how tokens are handed out, you need to configure the clients correctly.
+Assuming that users can already sign in to your OpenProject and Nextcloud instances via Keycloak, you should already have configured a client for both applications.
+For the rest of this guide, we will assume that these clients exist with the client ID `openproject` and `nextcloud` respectively.

-To make requests to the API of OpenProject a client needs to obtain a token with the scope `api_v3`.
+To make requests to the API of OpenProject, a client needs to obtain a token with the scope `api_v3`.
 We need to configure this client scope in Keycloak, so that the Nextcloud client can obtain it.

-First navigate to "Client scopes" and there press the button to "Create client scope" and give the scope a name of `api_v3`.
+First, navigate to "Client scopes", click the "Create client scope" button and name the scope `api_v3`.
 Make sure to enable the option "Include in token scope", then save the form.

 This makes the scope ready to use.
 How we will use it, depends on the way that tokens are handed out to clients.